Wyrsch

 • English

-Professor Wyrsch has taught law school courses for many years: as a Professorial Lecturer in Law at the George Washington University Law School [13 years], and as Distinguished Lecturer at the Columbus School of Law, The Catholic University of America, both in adjunct [20 years] and full-time [12 years] capacity.
-He received many teaching awards and recognitions during his years at that Law School (e.g., “Professor of the Year,” Most Supportive Professor”).
-He also teaches law courses in the American Law Program, which is a program co-sponsored by the Catholic Law School and the Jagiellonian University (Cracow, Poland).
+Professor Wyrsch taught law school courses for many years: as a Professorial Lecturer in Law at the George Washington University Law School [15 years], and as Distinguished Lecturer at the Columbus School of Law, The Catholic University of America, both in adjunct [20 years] and full-time [12 years] capacity.
+He received many teaching awards and recognitions during his years at that Law School (e.g., “Professor of the Year,” Most Supportive Professor”).In four Law School commencements, the CUA graduating students voted Professor Wyrsch as the Faculty Graduation Marshal, a high honor.
+He also taught law courses in the American Law Program (15 years), which is a program co-sponsored by the Catholic Law School and the Jagiellonian University (Cracow, Poland).